In Reality: A New Worldview Just for You

 What about nuclear power?
 I believe nuclear power is the future.
 Fourth-generation reactors are safe, eat nuclear waste as fuel, and are coming down in size and price.
 Today’s nuclear power provides a reasonable trade-off against fossil fuels.
 Within 30 years it’s about 50 percent likely that we’ll have fusion power.
 If that happens, we’ll have unlimited clean power for almost no money.
 The technical term for that is “foom.”

 Is the planet warming as a result of man?
 There is certainly a lot of consensus that extra CO2 is warming the earth, and I understand if you are reading this and believe it is true.
 But, as we have seen so many times previously, I think it’s worth challenging this common belief.
 How much of the data have you actually looked at?
 I spent a year on this topic looking at thousands of graphs and reading thousands of papers, and after about six months I changed my mind.
 What would it take to change yours?
 In the last 50 years, we had 30 years of warming followed by 20 years of no warming.* Model predictions of future temperatures are both flawed and much less precise than their creators would like us to believe.
 The earth hasn’t warmed significantly in the past 20 years,* defying model estimates.
 The debate is so political that it’s very difficult to discover the truth and the uncertainties.
 Research and data are highly skewed.
 IPCCC reports are politically driven.
 Did you know there are PhD’ed climate scientists who have quit the UN working groups and do not agree with the “consensus”?
 In reality, all the decarbonization we can do will have very little impact anyway.
-If you really want to understand this issue, please read Climatecurious.com.* If, after reading all the links in this paragraph, you still believe we have something to worry about, I will respect that view.
+If you really want to understand this issue, you should first understand the uncertainties* (the science is not “settled”) and read Climatecurious.com.* If, after reading all the links in this paragraph, you still believe we have something to worry about, I will respect that view.
 And, I’ll be interested to bet on an outcome you can specify in the next ten years that proves your view correct.

 Is sea level going to accelerate and threaten coastal cities?
 Sea level has been rising linearly roughly 7–10 inches (18–25 cm) per century for the past two centuries (long before CO2 started to increase).
 It continues in a linear fashion, even since the increase of CO2.
 This is heavily complicated by the fact that tide gauges are highly variable, land naturally sinks, and groundwater extraction causes land to sink further.
 In reality, impactful sea-level rise of more than 15" by the end of this century is so unlikely that it’s not worth preparing for on a cost/benefit basis.
 Dr Judith Curry has a careful evaluation of the evidence.*